kframework/javascript-semantics/README.md

 ### 1. Install K

-This semantics is compatible with a customized version of the lastest K framework.
+This semantics is compatible with a customized version of the latest K framework.
 You can install the version of K as follows:
 ```
 $ git clone https://github.com/kframework/k.git